Plastic recyclers fear the export market could be further weakened by stricter Chinese import regulations.

 China takes 88% of UK plastic exports.
 Recyclers are concerned that the tighter rules will put downward pressure on prices.

 Eco Plastics head of procurement Charlie Flounders said: “In recent weeks new legislation in the Far East has left uncertainty over export.
-This may lead to more material on the market and therefore a drop in price as supply begins to overtake demand.
-We have seen fairly strong competition from the export market in recent months so it will be an interesting to see where the market settles in light of these new rules.”
+It seems this may lead to more material on the market and therefore a drop in price as supply begins to overtake demand.”

 China is also a significant importer of UK paper and paper recyclers welcome the country’s bid to tackle to quality issue.